dmababangloob/odin-recipes/README.md

 # odin-recipes

-This project is a simple recipe website that showcases a collection of different recipes By the end of this project, I will have learned a couple of skills:
+This project is a simple recipe website that showcases a collection of different recipes.

+By the end of this project, I will have learned a couple of skills: